Is it Illegal to Eat while Driving in California?

 • Spilling food or drink on your clothes and taking your attention away from the road to look at what happened

-• Holding your food rather than the steering wheel, causing you to be unable to maneuver the vehicle when needed when something sudden and unexpected happens
+• Holding your food rather than the steering wheel.
+This can cause you to be unable to maneuver the vehicle when needed, especially in situations where something sudden and unexpected happens.

-• Trying to get food out of its packaging which diverts your attention away from the road
+• Trying to get food out of its packaging.
+Doing so can divert your attention away from the road.

 Thousands of people sustain injuries each year because of distracted driving.
-If you or someone you love became one of them, talk to a seasoned California personal injury lawyer.
-If the other driver’s negligence caused your injuries, you could be entitled to compensation.
+If you or someone you love became one of them, consider contacting a California personal injury lawyer.
+If the other driver’s negligence caused your injuries, you may have grounds to pursue compensation for damages.

-After a car accident with another driver who was eating, be sure to reach out to an attorney as soon as possible.
-The officers who responded to your accident will complete an official report, which includes the details of the accident and what might have caused it.
+After a car accident involving another driver who was eating, seeking prompt legal advice from a distracted driving accident lawyer can help protect your rights.
+The officers who responded to your accident will complete an official report, which includes the details of the accident and the potential causes.

-Injured in an Accident?
-Call an Experienced California Car Accident Attorney
+Injured In An Accident?
+Call Our California Car Accident Attorney

 I WAS HURT BY A HUNGRY DRIVER